MoWM: Mixture-of-World-Models for Embodied Planning via Latent-to-Pixel Feature Modulation: Experiments

 \section{Experiments}

-\subsection{experimental setup}
+\subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our model and baselines on the CALVIN dataset~\citep{mees2022calvin}, a benchmark designed for long-horizon, language-conditioned robot manipulation tasks.
-The evaluation focuses on onboard operation with a 7-DOF Franka Emika Panda robot arm.
-Following established settings~\citep{wu2023unleashing,hu2024video}, we exclusively train our model on data with language instructions and evaluate its generalization ability in the ABC$\rightarrow$D split.
-In this setup, the model is trained on a combination of three scenes (A, B, and C) and tested on an unseen scene (D).
-This specific task configuration effectively assesses the model's capacity for robust action planning and its ability to generalize to novel environments.
+\textbf{Datasets.} We evaluate our model and baselines on both the CALVIN simulator and the real-world AgileX platform.
+The CALVIN dataset~\citep{mees2022calvin} is designed for long-horizon, language-conditioned robot manipulation tasks, using a 7-DOF Franka Emika Panda robot arm for onboard operation.
+Following existing works~\citep{wu2023unleashing,hu2024video}, we train our model exclusively on data with language instructions and assess its generalization performance using the ABC$\rightarrow$D split.
+In this setup, the model is trained on three scenes (A, B, and C) and tested on an unseen scene (D), allowing us to evaluate its ability to plan actions robustly and generalize to novel environments.
+On the AgileX platform, we use two Piper robot arms and three cameras (one top-down and two wrist-mounted), applying a challenging cloth-folding task for validation.
+We train the model using 600 trajectories for this task.